lukasvermeer/srm/docs/privacy.md

 ---

+By using the SRM Checker Chrome Extension you agree to the following privacy policy and the data collection described within it.
+If you do not agree and want to withdraw your consent please uninstall the extension.

 **THE FOLLOWING IS A STATEMENT OF INTENT.
 THE LATEST CHROME STORE RELEASE OF THE EXTENSION DOES NOT COLLECT ANY DATA AT ALL.
 (THIS LINE WILL BE REMOVED ONCE DATA COLLECTION IS IMPLEMENTED.)**

 ## Why do we collect anonymized statistics?